zyraglee/msteams-sample-line-of-business-apps-csharp/README.md

 ## Try it yourself

-All these samples are deployed on Microsoft Azure and you can try it yourself by uploading respective app packages (.zip files linke below) to one of your teams and/or as a personal app.
+All these samples are deployed on Microsoft Azure and you can try it yourself by uploading respective app packages (.zip files links below) to one of your teams and/or as a personal app.
 (Sideloading must be enabled for your tenant; see [step 6 here](https://docs.microsoft.com/en-us/microsoftteams/platform/get-started/get-started-tenant#turn-on-microsoft-teams-for-your-organization).)
 These apps are running on the free Azure tier, so it may take a while to load if you haven't used it recently and it goes back to sleep quickly if it's not being used, but once it's loaded it's pretty snappy.

 [Flight Info Bot](Airline/FlightInfo/Manifest/Flight%20Info%20App%20Manifest.zip)<br>
 [Passenger Info Bot](Airline/PassengerInfo/Manifest/Passenger%20Information%20App%20Manifest.zip)<br>